 Alternating movement with stillness is a fundamental principle of spiritual exploration that will increase your success in all areas of life.
 See how you incorporate this tactic into your daily routine.

 The most powerful tools are often the simplest.
-Creating a routine with periods of rest and activity will accelerate your progress.
+Everyone can Create a routine with periods of rest and activity will speed up your progress.
 You can alternate action and rest with almost any spiritual practice.
 It doesn’t matter the subject.

 This tactic will increase your success in learning a new skill or honing an existing ability.
 Stillness helps the mind solidify or normalize our practice.
 This tactic doesn’t just apply to the body.
 It also deals with the activity of the mind.
 It’s a valuable tactic for grounding and centering.
 It helps us normalize growth and accelerate our development.